quydinh2363/penetrating_personal_portfolio_website/README.md

 ### Exploitation

-For more details
+For more details,
-You can find in the <a href="https://github.com/quydinh2363/bypass_login_web/tree/main/images">images folder</a>.
+you can find in the <a href="https://github.com/quydinh2363/bypass_login_web/tree/main/images">images folder</a>.

 ### Mitigation